Built in the remains of Charles II sporting palace and racing stables the National Heritage Centre at Palace House promises to be a great day out!

 The Palace House site was bought by Forest Heath District Council (FHDC) in the early 1990’s as concern grew over the inappropriate development of the Grade II* listed building.
 Palace House had got into a perilous state having been unsympathetically rendered in cement before FHDC stepped in to save this gem of Newmarket’s royal history.
 Three charities – the National Horseracing Museum, the British Sporting Art Trust and the Retraining of Racehorses charity – have combined to bring this historic site back to life.

 The National Heritage Centre for Horseracing and Sporting Art celebrates the town’s status as an historic home of horseracing and sporting art.
-It will be at the heart of the community and transform the centre of the town.
 Supported by the Heritage Lottery Fund, Forest Heath District Council, Suffolk County Council, the Racing Industry (including the Jockey Club, Tattersalls, Weatherbys and the Racing Foundation) as well as many private trusts, foundations and individuals from the world of horseracing and beyond, the project is an important partnership between the public and private sectors.